pabma/MuSe-FuTa/README.md

       - Download 'runsegms.sh', 'moose.py' and 'checkaxis.py' into [a_name].
       - Be sure that there is no current file or directory in [a_name] which begins with CT_*.
       - Copy your original CT files to [a_name], and change their names so they begin with CT_*.
-      - Run 'sh runsegms.sh' (linux OS).
+      - Run 'sh runsegms.sh' (Linux OS).
       - Enjoy some time doing something else while they run.

 This will create several directories and run all the segmentators in order, placing their output files in the right directories.
 BE WARNED, ADVENTURER!!
 IF YOU CHANGE THE NAME OR REMOVE ANY OF THIS DIRECTORIES, THE NEXT STEPS ARE DOOMED TO FAIL UNLESS YOU ALSO CHANGE THE CODE!!
 The directory 'Used' is of special importance here, beware of put or remove files there.